CONDENSED REVISION CLASSES

-SCHEDULE BELOW IS FOR BOTH JC 1 AND JC 2 STUDENTS (STUDENTS MAY PICK AND CHOOSE THE COURSES APPLICABLE TO THEM)
+SCHEDULE BELOW IS FOR JC 1 STUDENTS GOING ON TO JC2 IN 2022 (STUDENTS MAY PICK AND CHOOSE THE COURSES APPLICABLE TO THEM)

-Demand and Supply – key answer structures relating to questions on impact on a market (tested 9 times in past 10 A Level examinations), evaluating policy proposals like price controls, taxes and subsidies (including decision-making question types) will be covered.
+Demand and Supply – key answer structures relating to questions on impact on a market (tested most regularly in past 10 A Level examinations) will be covered.
 Students can expect application skills to be significantly strengthened after going through Mr Koh’s answering frameworks.

 Market Structures (H2 only) – making sense of the chapter and predicting exam questions through a Features; Behaviour and Performance perspective.
 Key essay structures will be imparted.
-Dynamic question types such as “strategies that a firm can adopt to deal with an adverse event” and “contestability of a firm” and key answering techniques will be shared.
+Dynamic question types such as “strategies that a firm can adopt to deal with an adverse event” and key answering techniques will be shared.
 This is not an easy chapter to understand.
 The lesson with Mr Koh promises that students will gain clarity and confidence in answering Market Structure questions.